hcrhall/AzureTerraformIntroWorkshop/guides/08_Modules.md

 >
 >Once the init process has completed, review the directory structure in the working directory.
 You will notice that a [.terraform](./.terraform) directory has been updated and now contains a new sub-directory called [modules](./terraform/modules).

-Run the `terraform apply -var "owner=foo" -auto-approve` command and review the output that is returned by the Terraform CLI:
+Run `terraform apply -var "owner=foo" -auto-approve` and review the output that is returned by the Terraform CLI:

 >**Tip:**
 >
->The `-auto-approve` option skips interactive approval of plan before applying.
+>The `-auto-approve` option skips interactive approval of the plan before applying.

 ```
 terraform apply -var "owner=foo" -auto-approve